ka1130/just-sudo-it/_posts/2017-04-10-reasons-for-changing-career-path.md

 A breaking point came in 2013 - and 3 years must have passed before I realized that.
 I stumbled upon an announcement on [Rails Girls workshops](http://railsgirls.com/) in Warsaw.
 I didn’t even know that there is a programming language called Ruby but since the workshop was dedicated to beginners, and it was about CODING, I applied and got approved.

+The workshop lasted two days - definitely not enough to learn Ruby but enough to get to know the basics of programming, hear stories of people who have retrained and became developers, and finally - how to change one’s career path.
+I still keep pics from that time:

 ![Rails Girls 2013](img/post-assets/ruby1.jpg){:class="img-responsive"}
 <br>
 ![Rails Girls 2013](img/post-assets/ruby2.jpg){:class="img-responsive"}

+It was also at Rails Girls where I got to know there is a place called Coders Lab, an intensive full-time bootcamp that takes 6 weeks of hard work, costs a fortune - but actually guarantees you will find a job as a Junior Developer after completion.
+I asked my mentor what he thought about that and he told me that, yes, that’s a hard deal but for those ready to commit - it’s worth it.
+I took a discount flier for Coders Lab and kept it in a cabinet so that I saw it every day.
+Remember I told myself: “if anything else fails, I’ll go for it”.

+May 2016, I woke up one morning, having a really tough year behind me, and it dawned on me quite mightily: “actually, isn’t NOW the right time”?
+I do not believe in stories of “one day change” of one’s life, I guess there was a huge subconscious process behind but the truth is: it was this morning when I took the decision.
+I quit my job.
+Enrolled to Coders Lab.
+Learned as hard as I could.
+And you know what?
+That was reaaaalllly cool.
+I simply couldn’t break away from coding, it turned out to be the most engaging, rewarding - and, yes, creative activity I’ve ever experienced.
+Obviously, it’s also wearing at times, as any job, I guess.
+But I feel that a developer’s job is just a great fit to me.

 ## ...and what now?

+Well, I have just started my first job as a Junior Developer.
+So actually - it all just began.
+Once I settle down a bit, I plan to write more on that.
+Keep your fingers crossed!